NyteshadeXT/PF2e-Vault/8) Adventures/7A - Scarred for Life (D192).md

 Keljack has resolved to undertake an expedition deeper into the Scar, and to attract hirelings he has spread word of a grand treasure hunt.
 He and Fool are going to meet with a pair of notable bandit leaders and decide which of those groups best suits their needs.

-# Synopsis
-While traveling between Fallcrest and Restwell Keep, the adventurers stop at the Quarter Moon  Inn.
-They encounter Keljack and Fool in the middle of negotiating with two groups of bandits, and the talks are going poorly.
-The heroes can attempt to apprehend Keljack, or they can join him on his “treasure hunt.”

-Keljack and Fool lead the adventurers into the Scar; the characters might be pursing them, or they might all be traveling together.
-Either way, the heroes must contend with servants of the trapped beholder before arriving at the stasis crystal.

- In the final encounter, Keljack’s proximity to the beholder finally releases the creature from the crystal.
-The adventurers must prevail over the beholder before deciding Keljack’s ultimate fate.

 # Running the Adventure

 When the adventure starts, the heroes find them selves in one of two situations.